Wākea: Family

 After Wākea committed incest with his daughter, Ho’ohokukalani, she gave birth to Haloa-naka-lau-kapalili, meaning trembling long stalk.
 It was a stillborn baby, which they later planted and became the first kalo or taro, a staple of the Hawaiian diet.
 After Haloa-naka, Ho’ohokukalani gave birth to another child named Haloa, meaning long stalk, and he became the first kanaka or Hawaiian person.

 The relationship between Haloa-naka and Haloa describes the balance of relationships between the land and the people that live in it.
 Haloa-naka, as the elder sibling, is responsible for the well-being of their younger siblings, that of which being Haloa.
 As Kalo, Haloa-naka upholds this by providing sustainance for the people, while the people take care of their older sibling by ensuring the life of the Kalo.
 Likewise, it is also inappropriate to argue in front of Kalo at any time as well as it is not allowed to argue in front of your older siblings, nor elders.
-Wākea also had an affair with Goddesses Hina and Ka'ula while Papa was in Kahiki to create the islands of Molokai and Lāna'i.
-Papa later returned and was aware of Wākea's affair, so she gained revenge by sleeping with Lua to create the island of O'ahu.
+Wākea also had an affair with Goddesses Hina and Ka'ula while Papa was in Kahiki to create the islands of Molokaʻi and Lānaʻi.
+Papa later returned and was aware of Wākea's affair, so she gained revenge by sleeping with Lua to create the island of Oʻahu.

-Later on, Wākea reunites with Papahānaumoku and they create Kaua'i, Ni'ihau, Lehua, and Kaʻula.
+Later on, Wākea reunites with Papahānaumoku and they create Kauaʻi, Niʻihau, Lehua, and Kaʻula.

 In one tradition, the first person on Earth was the woman Laʻilaʻi.
 She and her husband Kealiʻiwahilani are the parents of Kahiko, the father of Wākea.
 Wākea made the land and sea from the calabash or gourd (‘ipu) of Papahānaumoku.
 He threw it up high, and it became the heavens.
 He made the rain from its juice and from the seeds he made the sun, moon, and stars.